Ochitha/Tableau-analysis/README.md

 # Tableau-analysis
-The project assumes the fictious dataset of a shipping firm and derives insights and recommendations for the firm's advancement in their current position and potential improvements they could make.
-Evaluations on current performance was made and precautions for likely dilemmas were offered.
+The project assumes the fictious dataset of a shipping firm and derives insights and potential improvements they could make for the firm's advancement in their current position.
+Multiple assessments were made to analyse the firm's current performance and precautions for likely dilemmas were offered.

 The pdf on Data introduction and analysis purpose details the clear objective for the project.